QuaiGoner/docker-box/README.md

 ## TODO:
 - More refactoring and plug&play
 	- Proper version RetroArch arguments
-	- Closing and starting retroarch from Moonlight interface
+	- Closing and starting retroarch from Moonlight interface - starting is working, vut not closing
 	- Make image more lightweight with package trimming
 - Proper Retroarch initialization and start-up
 	- Fullscreen without restart